Stream Liverpool vs Newcastle Carabao Cup final, Australian GP, Arsenal vs Chelsea and Leicester City vs Man Utd in Premier League, Celtic vs Rangers, The Players and Indian Wells final on NOW

 Sunday sees a bumper day of live sport and you can stream it all for under £15 with a NOW Day Membership.

-Set those early alarms as the F1 season-opening Australian Grand Prix kicks off proceedings with a 4am race start, and the live action continues throughout the day up to 11pm when The Players final round and Indian Wells men's final conclude.
+The F1 season-opening Australian Grand Prix kicked off proceedings, and the live action continues throughout the day up to 11pm.

+The Players will conclude on Sunday evening, while British No 1 Jack Draper faces the biggest match of his young tennis career in the Indian Wells final against Denmark's Holger Rune, with the contest set to begin at around 9pm.

 The first major silverware of the men's English football season is on offer on Sunday afternoon when Liverpool meet Newcastle in the Carabao Cup final at Wembley, with kick-off at 4.30pm and build-up on Sky Sports Football from 3.30pm.